turingschool/mod-0-curriculum/front-end/for.md

 <div class="s-card">
  <h3>Writing Code (Pairs)</h3>
   <p>For these tasks, utilize your notes but do not, under any circumstance, copy-and-paste code.
 It's recommended you write the code in a new replit file.</p>
-  <p>Determine a Driver and Navigator for the first challenge.
-The Driver should screenshare their replit window.</p>
   <ul>
     <li><strong>Challenge #1:</strong> Write code that will print out the numbers 12-18.</li>
   </ul>
-    <p>Switch Driver-Navigator roles.</p>
   <ul>
     <li><strong>Challenge #2:</strong>Write code that will print out the numbers 0-5, and use String interpolation to combine the number with an emoji of your choice. <a href="https://www.google.com/search?q=pull+up+emoji+keyboard+on+mac&oq=pull+up+emoji+keyboard+on+mac&aqs=chrome..69i57j0i22i30j0i390l3.3556j0j1&sourceid=chrome&ie=UTF-8&safe=active&ssui=on" target="blank">Here is a resource if you don't know how to pull up the emoji keyboard</a></li>
   </ul>
-  <p>Be ready to screenshare and explain your code if you are called on.</p>
 </div>
 <br>